Is Asparagus Safe for Your Dog?

 Even if you're not all that keen on the taste of asparagus, there's no denying the many health benefits this vegetable can provide.
 Asparagus is high in potassium, thiamin, and vitamins A and B6.
 These nutrients aren't just good for you, but for your dog as well.

-Potassium gives your dog energy as it promotes the proper function of the heart, the muscles, and the nervous system.
+Potassium gives your dog the energy they need for their daily walk, as it promotes the proper function of the heart, the muscles, and the nervous system.
 Vitamin A is important for your dog's coat, skin, and muscles, while vitamin B6 promotes good glucose, red blood cells, and proper nervous system functionality.
 Asparagus is also high in fiber which is important for maintaining your dog’s digestive health.

 All of these nutritional benefits are good for your dog and should be incorporated into their food on a routine basis.
 Asparagus is just one way to provide your pup with these vitamins and minerals.